 Employment Outlook and Salary Info

 Master's degree holders typically qualify to advance a technical career into management.
-According to the U.S. Bureau of Labor Statistics (BLS), computer and information systems managers earned a mean annual salary of $141,000 as of May 2015.
-The highest incomes were earned by those in securities exchanges, magnetic and optical media manufacture and reproduction and wireless telecommunications (except satellite), which each garnered mean salaries of over $170,000 per year.
-The BLS further projected demand for these managers would increase 15% between 2014 and 2024, largely due to the emergence of new technologies and the need for personnel to oversee the correlative transitions.
+According to the U.S. Bureau of Labor Statistics (BLS), computer and information systems managers earned a mean annual salary of $152,860 as of May 2018.
+The highest incomes were earned by those in clothing stores and other information services, which each garnered mean salaries of over $190,000 per year.
+The BLS further projected demand for these managers would increase 11% between 2018 and 2028, largely due to the emergence of new technologies and the need for personnel to oversee the correlative transitions.

 Continuing Education Information